hm-lang/core/proposals/README.md

 of a block can become the RHS value for a statement like this.

 TODO: more discussion about how `return` works vs. putting a RHS statement on a line.

-TODO: add a way to get two variables out of this, e.g.,
+Of course you can get two values out of a conditional expression, e.g., via destructuring:

 ```
 {X, Y} := if Condition
     {X: 3, Y: doSomething()}